Is Candy Corn Vegan? What Alpha Gals Need to Know

 Gelatin — also known as gelatine in some parts of the world — is a gelling agent used to give candy corn its chewy texture.
 It is derived from the collagen found in animal tissues such as skin, bones, and cartilage and is typically sourced from cows or pigs, making it off-limits for both alpha-gals and vegans.
 So, if you see gelatin on the ingredient list, run from that candy corn as if a zombie is chasing you.

 Sage Advice: While I’ve yet to see it used in candy corn, some treats — like marshmallows — use fish gelatin which is safe for alpha gals.
-As a general rule, if gelatin appears on the ingredient list and it’s not specifically listed as fish gelatin, it’s safest to avoid the product, because it’s likely to be derived from a bovine or porcine source.
+As a general rule, if gelatin appears on the ingredient list and it’s not specifically listed as fish gelatin, it’s likely to be derived from a bovine or porcine source and should be avoided.

 A bee is sitting on top of a honeycomb.